Sinclair Smith (astronomer): Biography

-In 1906, his parents took him to Italy for two years, then to Indiana, where they lived until 1913, when they moved to California.
+Born in Chicago, Smith moved with his family to Italy in 1906 for two years.
+They then relocated to Indiana, where they lived until 1913, before settling in California.

 As a child, he showed a great interest in mechanical design and drawing.
-He was hired as a draughtsman for the design of the Mount Wilson Observatory's 100-inch (2.5-metre) Hooker telescope.
+He was hired as a draughtsman for the design of the Mount Wilson Observatory's 100-inch (2.5-metre) Hooker Telescope.